Lucki/mod-manager/Readme.md

   -h, --help         Print help
 ~~~

 This directive is a bit special and needs some additional explanation.
-It is intended for single usage and simplifies the creation process of new configs or mods.
+It simplifies the creation and editing process of new configs and mods.

-1. Two possibilities:
+1. Run `mod-manager setup <game-id> <new-mod-name>`
-    * The config file doesn't exist yet:
+1. If the config file doesn't exist yet:

         The configured `$EDITOR` opens with a pre-filled template.